Become a Foster Parent for HSJC!

 Where do the animals come from?

-The animals come from owner surrenders or from the local Johnson County Animal Control facility.Occasionally we assist other organizations to help with a puppy mill or hoarding rescue.
-All animals are health and temperament checked before being placed in a foster home.
+The animals come from owner surrenders or from the local animal shelters in central Indiana.
+Occasionally, we assist other organizations to help with a puppy mill or hoarding rescue.
+All animals’ health and temperament are checked before being placed in a foster home.

-Although we’d love to help every animal in need, we are only able to take in homeless pets if we have a foster home for them to go to.
+Although we’d love to help every animal in need, we are only able to take in homeless pets if we have a foster home lined up.

 You must be a responsible, caring pet owner for your foster pet.
 You will be required to provide him/her with food, love, attention and perhaps a bit of training.
 All veterinary costs are covered by HSJC through generous donations.
 Foster parents can also have toys, treats, pet food or cat litter that is donated to help our fosters.